titusaj/AutomatedLungSoundSegmentation/README.md

 Day 5: Figuring out how to do the ground truth segmentation smoothing function to match what is seen in the paper

 Day 6: Figured out the problem in how the mean energy was be calculated,working out how to fix this power represenation problem.

+Day 7: Working out how to create the network for processing the dataflow in the system.